dachcom-digital/pimcore-lucene-search/docs/60_Document_Modification.md

-# Lucene Index Manipulation
+# Lucene Document Modification

-You can easily manipulate an existing index.
-For example: Deleting instantly a document from index, after it has been removed or updated in pimcore.

-For that we're providing a `DocumentModifier` which allows you to:
+It's possible to modify an indexed document.

+Use the `DocumentModifier` class to:

 - mark Lucene-Document as available
 - mark Lucene-Document as unavailable
-- mark Lucene-Document as deleted (remove from index unrecoverable)
+- mark Lucene-Document as deleted (remove from index until next crawl)

-**Note:**: The availability check works within the maintenance cycle!
+**Note:** The availability check works within the maintenance cycle so there is a dispatch delay up to 5 minutes depending on your maintenance cron settings!

 ## Warning!
 There are some limitations while changing lucene documents.